 |

-Avoid any group that spreads through
+Avoid any teaching that

 |